banool/server-setup-old/README.md

 own user (`daniel`) but have all the internal `sudo` commands run without prompting me for the password, it was quite strange.
 The permissions in the scripts might need a rework in the future.

+## Other useful stuff
+See the `/sys/` related answer [at this link](https://askubuntu.com/questions/149054) to decrease the brightness / turn off the screen.